 How to apply Sanding Sugar

 You may sprinkle Sanding Sugar over the surface of wet icing.
-Alternatively, use a thin edible gel as a glue to stick the sparkly particles into place.
+Alternatively, use a thin edible gel as glue to stick the sparkly particles into place.

 Luster Dust Explored